 Unique April Highlights

-Rhododendrons bloom along trails, forests are alive with birds and small mammals and traditional Tamang villages provide a cultural insight.
-Monasteries offer spiritual and historical experiences and the peacefulness of the region is ideal for photography and quiet contemplation.
+Rhododendrons bloom along trails, forests are alive with birds and small mammals, and traditional Tamang villages offer cultural insights.
+Monasteries offer spiritual and historical experiences, and the region’s peacefulness is ideal for photography and quiet contemplation.

 Travel Considerations

-It is better to start early to see the mountains clearly in the morning, to wear there layers of clothes in the daytime and cold evenings, be prepared to a few short showers.
-The altitude is moderate but it needs to be acclimatized.
+It is better to start early to see the mountains clearly in the morning, to wear layers of clothes during the day and on cold evenings, and to be prepared for a few short showers.
+The altitude is moderate, but it needs to be acclimatized.
 Quieter trails in Langtang offer a tranquil alternative to busier trekking areas.

 Mustang Region April: Weather and Travel Conditions